-If you are a citizen of the United States (US), there are currently no established legal requirements for Ayurvedic practitioner or provider status.
-The same is true for Ayurvedic education.
-However, the current standard-setting organization in the US is the National Āyurvedic Medical Association (NAMA).
-NAMA is, to our understanding, the only organization in the US that provides certification for an Ayurvedic professional that is widely recognized within the Ayurvedic community.
+However, the current standard-setting organization in the US is the National Āyurvedic Medical Association (NAMA), which is, to our understanding, the only organization in the US that provides certification for an Ayurvedic professional that is widely recognized within the Ayurvedic community.

 NAMA has designated, and set requirements for, three levels of Āyurvedic professionals, in order of increasing educational requirements and scope of practice: Āyurvedic Health Counselor (AHC), Āyurvedic Practitioner (AP), and Āyurvedic Doctor (AD).

 When considering which path to take to meet the requirements for a NAMA professional level, it is important to first know what each level signifies.
 In particular, you should be aware of the difference in scope of practice for each level.
 For more information about the NAMA defined professional levels, educational requirements, or NAMA requirements, please consult NAMA’s page that outlines this.

-Ayurveda for Personal Interest: If you are new to Ayurveda, studying for personal interest, not sure if you want to practice Ayurveda clinically, but want to get your feet wet, learn a little about it and hopefully a lot more about improving health in short order, and want to start reaping benefits sooner than later, you might be interested in our Women’s Health & Hormones Part I: Hormonal Balance & Stagnation online course, which provides insights for the general public as well as students or practitioners of Ayurveda or Traditional Chinese Medicine, Nurses, Nurse Practitioners, NDs, and MDs.
+Ayurveda for Personal Interest: If you are new to Ayurveda, studying for personal interest, not sure if you want to practice Ayurveda clinically, but want to get your feet wet, learn a little about it and hopefully a lot more about improving health in short order, and want to start reaping benefits sooner than later, you might be interested in our Women’s Health & Hormones Part I: Hormonal Balance & Stagnation online course, which provides insights for the general public as well as students or practitioners of Ayurveda or Traditional Chinese Medicine, Nurses, Nurse Practitioners, NDs, MDs and other health care practitioners.